 Diabetes Rising is a strange name for the most readable book ever written about diabetes.
-But diabetes is a strange disease, as Dan Hurley shows in the book that Kaplan published yesterday.
+But diabetes is a strange disease, as Dan Hurley shows in the book that Kaplan published yesterday.1.
+The accelerator hypothesis asserts that the rising weight and height of children over the past century has accelerated their tendency to develop type 1 by putting the insulin-producing beta cells in their pancreases under stress.

 The publisher sent me galley proofs of the new book several months ago.
 I've been waiting to review it until it became generally available.